-When you change your eating to one with a greater focus on whole foods, you’ll initially lose weight your body was holding onto from inflammation created from the junk in you used to eat more regularly, and after that initial drop, you’ll experience a more gradual weight reduction over the coming weeks as you stick to your healthy eating plan.
+When you change your eating to one with a greater focus on whole foods, you’ll initially lose some fat your body was holding onto from inflammation created from the junk in you used to eat more regularly, and after that initial drop, you’ll experience a more gradual weight reduction over the coming weeks if you stick to a healthy eating plan.